YZzz10/Credit-Card-Complaints-Dashboard/README.md

 ## Visualization Overview
 - The **Trend** Chart shows complaint trends over time, with a parameter-driven filter that dynamically adjusts the time granularity between day, week, month, quarter, and year.
-- The **State-wise Complaints** map shows the geographic distribution of complaints across the United States, with the ability to switch between filled and density map views via the "Select Map" parameter.
+- The **State-wise Complaints** map shows the geographic distribution of complaints across the United States, with the ability to switch between filled and density map views via the "Select Map" filter.

 ## View Dashboard
 <a href="">View Dashboard</a> (Please use “See this in Full Screen” if the dashboard elements overlap.)